openshift-cs/rosaworkshop/OSD3.11/11-cicd_s2i.md

 ![Build Run](/images/11-builddone.png)

 #### 7. View change in browser
-Once the deployment has finished go back to your browser, access the *Networking* menu item on the left.
+Once the deployment has finished go back to the app in the browser, access the *Networking* menu item on the left.
 You will now see that the box color is limited to greyscale colors only.

 ![Grey](/images/11-grey.png)